marcos-de-sousa/BioTaxGeo/README.md

 ### Geographical Validation

-To validate your data for `latitude` and `longitude`, this section lets you check if you typed the right coordinates by showing in the map every entry.
+To identify whether your `latitude` and `longitude` correspond to the region where your search was conducted.

 > The first step is to select the correct card.